overengineer/awesome/README.md

 > A hand curated list of resources

-This list was initially was written for onboaring new teammates in a C++ project.
+This list was initially written for onboaring new teammates in a C++ project.
 I will try to keep this cirruculum-like structure.

 ### Table of Contents